kcajj/west_nile_virus/README.md

 Each mutation is indicated as starting_nucleotide-position-mutated_nucleotide.
 We computed the mutation rates of each directed mutation (starting_nucleotide-->mutated_nucleotide), taking special care of the first set of mutations from the root: the root of a nextstrain tree corresponds to the sequence of one of the two branches (the longest one) and all of the mutations are considered in one direction from a child to the other.
 To have a more coherent count, we should count these mutations as occurring in both directions (1/2 for each direction).

+All of the successive analyses were summarised in the [final_script.py](final_script.py), you can run it to see all the passages and you can try to modify the parameters a bit.

 ### GTR model

 At this point we decided to use the mutation counts to build a [substitution model](https://en.wikipedia.org/wiki/Substitution_model#:~:text=Substitution%20models%20are%20used%20to,as%20Bayesian%20inference%20in%20phylogeny.) of the wnv evolution.
 In phylogeny, estimates of evolutionary distances (numbers of substitutions that have occurred since a pair of sequences diverged from a common ancestor) are typically calculated using substitution models.
 The model we created has two paramenters: $\Pi$, a vector with the frequences $\pi_i$ of each nucleotide in the sequence and Q a matrix which describes the rate at which bases of one type change into the bases of another type.